expo/expo/docs/versions/unversioned/sdk/camera.md

 > **Note**: Only one Camera preview is supported by Expo right now.
 When using navigation, the best practice is to unmount previously rendered `Camera` component so next screens can use camera without issues.

+> **Note**: Android devices can use one of two available Camera apis underneath.
+This was previously chosen automatically, based on the device's Android system version and camera hardware capabilities.
+As we experienced some issues with Android's Camera2 API, we decided to choose the older API as a default.
+However, using the newer one is still possible through setting `useCamera2Api` prop to true.
+The change we made should be barely visible - the only thing that is not supported using the old Android's API is setting focus depth.

 Requires `Permissions.CAMERA`.
 Video recording requires `Permissions.AUDIO_RECORDING`.

 ### Basic Example